nonplayer/hammercrawl/hc_core_player.md

 Upon casting, you forget it for the rest of the day.
 If you do not wish to forget it, you can instead choose to lose a number of other memorized spells, provided their total level cost is equal to or greater than that of the spell that you just cast.

+### On Reversible Spells

+Although this game largely draws from the ol' Cyclopedia, there are no "Reversible" Spells in HAMMERCRAWL!
+Any reversible spells translated from older editions are done so as their two separate component spells.
+This at least somewhat cuts back on the power of casters, in light of their "cast anything!" abilities.

 ## Learning New Spells

 Spellcasters learn spells through leveling up and also by finding them as loot on scrolls.
 Each class has its own rules for gaining spells when leveling up.